mazzz1y/majmun/docs/config/playout.md

 | `{{ .Channel.Name }}` | `MAJMUN_CHANNEL_NAME` | Channel name. |
 | `{{ .Channel.Logo }}` | `MAJMUN_CHANNEL_LOGO` | Channel logo path/URL, e.g. `-i "{{ .Channel.Logo }}"` for a watermark. |
 | `{{ .Playlist.Name }}` | `MAJMUN_PLAYLIST_NAME` | Parent playlist name. |

-## Startup Buffer

-When a viewer connects, majmun waits for the transcode to produce `init_segments` segments (default `4`, about 8s at 2s each) before it starts serving.
-This head start matters: it gives the player a few seconds of video in reserve, so a brief encoder slowdown doesn't immediately stall playback.
-The `initial_burst` setting lets the transcode render those first segments faster than realtime, keeping the wait short.

-Tuning:

-- **Lower `init_segments`** → viewers start sooner, but with less buffer to absorb hiccups.
-- **Raise `init_segments`** (and `initial_burst`) → more buffer, better on slow encoders, at the cost of a longer initial wait.

 ## Examples